-If the problem is: Here's what to do: Adjustments from earlier use were not saved.
-You may have selected more user-definable modes than the monitor can save.
-When this occurs, the newest mode replaces the oldest mode.
-Use the monitor controls to adjust the image for the display mode you are using.
-Image control indicator lights on the monitor flash consecutively.
+If the problem is: Here's what to do: Image control indicator lights on the monitor flash consecutively.
 Make sure the monitor cable is correctly and securely connected to the system unit.
-The monitor is using settings that have not yet been stored in its memory.
+The monitor is using settings which have not yet been stored in its memory.
 Adjust the monitor controls so that the screen is adjusted the way you want it.
 The settings will be saved and the indicator lights will not flash.
-Any of the following: • Totally blank screen • No cursor displayed • Only the cursor is displayed • Screen is unreadable • Other monitor problems If you have enabled the Standby feature, press any key or move the mouse to exit Standby.
+Any of the following: Totally blank screen No cursor displayed Only the cursor is displayed Screen is unreadable Other monitor problems If you have enabled the Standby feature, press any key or move the mouse to exit Standby.
 If you have enabled the Rapid Resume feature and set up the Automatic Power Off option, turn the system unit back on.
 If necessary, turn the monitor back on.
 Make sure the monitor cable is correctly and securely connected to the system unit.
 Make sure the system unit and monitor power cords are securely plugged into electrical outlets.
-Make sure the system unit and monitor are turned on.
+Make sure the system unit and the monitor are turned on.
 (The power indicator lights on the system unit and the monitor are lit when they are on.)
 Adjust the monitor controls.
 Change the background colors in your software program or try using a different software program.
-Unplug the system unit power cord from the electrical outlet, wait 10 seconds, and then plug the power cord back into the electrical outlet.
+Unplug the system unit power cord back into the electrical outlet.
 If the computer does not start immediately, push the on/off button on the system unit.